-Other Income 2022 2021
+Other income 2023 2022

-Special VAT deduction 103.963 0
+Special VAT deduction - 103.963

-103.963 0
+Total Other income - 103.963

 According to article 8.2 of the Headquarters' Agreement between the Kingdom of Spain and the Secretariat, "Regarding the exemption from the Value Add Tax, the provisions applicable to the Secretariat shall be those contained in article 22, sections 8 and 9 of Act 37/1992, of 28 December, which are expanded in Royal Decree 3485/2000, of 29 December, on exemptions for the diplomatic and consular regime and for International Organization, amending the General Regulations on Vehicles, approved by Royal Decree 2822/1998, of 23 December.
 The Secretariat shall also be exempt from paying Value Add Tax regarding important services rendered for official purposes."